 The Khmer Empire, or Angkor Civilization, was one of the most powerful and prosperous states in history, formed in the 9th Century and dominating Southeast Asia for the best part of 7 centuries.
-It covered an area that includes what is now Cambodia and parts of Laos, Thailand and Vietnam.
-The Khmer people are heralded today for their architectural prowess, eminent culture and engineering genius, leaving behind them a remarkable legacy.
+It covered an area that includes what is now Cambodia and parts of Laos, Thailand, and south of Vietnam.
+The Khmer people are heralded today for their architectural prowess, eminent culture, and engineering genius, leaving behind them a remarkable legacy.

 Many of Southeast Asia’s most spectacular historical sites still stand today as a testament to this extraordinary society, but what was it that made the Khmer Empire so successful?
 What did this pre-Cambodian population get so right that ensured its dominion for over 600 years?
 And what brought about its eventual demise?

 The answer to all of these questions, according to historical research, is water.
 The Khmer people managed to harness the power of water to build and sustain their wealthy empire, but it was this same untameable energy that catalyzed their final downfall, with the unpredictable droughts and floods of the tropical monsoon climate.
 The insight into the ingenuity of the Khmer Empire makes visits to Angkor Wat and other temples even more fascinating.